MMorafah/FLIS/README.md

-# FedIS Algorithms
+# FLIS

-The code of paper [FedIS: Dynamic Clustering via Inference Similarity for Non-IID Federated Learning].
+The code of paper [FLIS: Clustered Federated Learning via Inference Similarity for Non-IID Data Distribution].

-In this repository, we implemented the FedIS algorithms (FedIS-HT, FedIS-AHC).
-The algorithms are evaluated on 3 datasets (Cifar-10, Fashion-MNIST, SVHN) with label distribution skew (noniid-#label2, noniid-#label3, noniid-labeldir).
+In this repository, we implemented the FLIS algorithms (FLIS-DC, FLIS-HC).
+The algorithms are evaluated on 4 datasets (Cifar-100/10, Fashion-MNIST, SVHN) with label distribution skew (noniid-#label2, noniid-#label3, noniid-labeldir).

 Example scripts to run the code are provided under `scripts/`.
 Please follow the paper to modify the scripts for more experiments.
 You may change the parameters listed in the following table.